 Since Simon’s arrival, Forest Gate Community School has become Newham’s most improved school 2012-2018 with year on year results increase for last 5 years.
 Simon is now working closely with The Cumberland School to create a similar success story there.

 Phoebe works for the Department for Education, as Team Leader for Kent in the Regional Schools Commissioner's Office for the South East and South London.
 Her role involves working with academy trusts in Kent on academy conversion, trust growth and oversight, and significant changes to open academies.
+Phoebe also leads a legal aid policy team at the Ministry of Justice.
 She previously worked in the South West London team in the same office, and before that in roles with the Education and Skills Funding Agency and the Department for Work and Pensions.
 Before joining the civil service, Phoebe worked as an editor in non-fiction book publishing, focusing on politics and economics.

 Tony Scawthorn is the Chief Operating Officer and Board Member at Liberum Capital.
 With over 30 years of financial services experience, Tony is an executive director and performs a FCA significant influence function for Liberum.
 Tony has extensive experience of managing and developing business infrastructure, utilising internal and external resources and overseeing IT systems, project management, HR, compliance, legal and support services.
 In particular, Tony has had involvement at hands on and board level with respect to the strategic development of growing financial businesses within a regulated framework of governance and control.